 Koningsdag, or King's Day, is celebrated on April 27th in the Netherlands.
 In the past however, the Dutch celebrated Koninginnedag, or Queen's Day.
 In 2013, Queen Beatrix gave up her throne and was replaced by her son Willem-Alexander, who became the first king of the Netherlands in over 120 years.
 This explains why the national holiday has changed its name.
 In short, April 27th is a day to celebrate the monarchy as well as the king's birthday.
 It is also a "free market" day, where people sell any and everything in street markets.
 There are games, concerts, shows and parties aboard boats on the various canals in the country.
 On that day, everyone dresses in orange, which is the official colour of the Dutch royal family.

 Find out more about The Netherlands : http://www.holland.com/global/tourism.htm

 To successfully complete the exchange process please follow these steps:

 - Being abroad

 - Returning home

-- The International Office is very happy to announce the winners of the 2014 Photo Contest :
+- The International Office is very happy to announce the winners of the 2015 Photo and Video Contest.

 - Are you interested in participating in a national or international exchange?
 Come see us at one of the mandatory information sessions.
-For more information on the information sessions offered, visit our website.
+For more information on the information sessions offered, consult the list.

 Join our group on Facebook: uOttawa International